Tips for writing a franchise business plan

 Lenders are busy people and don’t want to read novel-length business plans, so use restraint while being clear and concise.
 Your work should make the lenders confident that you’re able and ready to take on the franchise and that it will turn a profit in a reasonable amount of time.
 One of the advantages of franchise ownership is that franchisors have already done the legwork to address lenders’ concerns.
 While business plans aren’t standardized, there are must-have sections found in every well-written business plan.

 The executive summary provides a brief overview of the company and the history of the franchise.
 It also outlines the market size and its characteristics, the competition in that market, and how strong it is.
 Other points included here are your operational approach and the summary of your financial projections.
-Some of the information you’ll need can found in the Financial Disclosure Document.
+Some of the information you’ll need can be found in the Financial Disclosure Document.

-The key management positions and who will fill these roles is what this section is all about.
+The key management positions and who will fill these roles are what this section is all about.
 It’s important to highlight that your managers possess the relevant experience your managers have, driving your franchise towards success.
 You will also want to highlight the staff/ consultants that the franchisor provides to assist franchisees.

 This section describes the target market and answers the customers’ questions and how they will be attracted to your business.
 Outline the competitive advantage your new franchise will enjoy in the market and describe how potential customers perceive the value of your product or service.
 It will be necessary to briefly outline your marketing and advertising plan and explain how and why they will draw customers to your business.